zruzic/pi-hole-lists/README.md

-# Croatia Media Ads – Pi‑hole Blocklist
+Note: this repository is designed to be used together with strong global lists# Croatia Media Ads – Pi‑hole Blocklist

 **Croatian top media ad + tracker domains (Minimal+ blocklist)**
 Curated for Pi‑hole, with a focus on Croatian news / media portals.